This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Baked Rigatoni is full of zesty meat, tender noodles and lots of cheese!
 Super simple and incredibly delicious, this is the ultimate comfort food!

 Baked Rigatoni is like taking the best parts of lasagna and spaghetti and putting them together.
 What you get is a magical hearty, cheesy dish!
 Everyone loves baked rigatoni!
-With tons of cheese, zesty tomato sauce and tender noodles, it is just so good!
+With tons of cheese, zesty marinara sauce and tender noodles, it is just so good!
 This is truly one of those comfort foods that fills you up both tummy and soul!
-Baked Rigatoni is a meal everyone loves to come home to and will readily devour.
+Baked rigatoni is a meal everyone loves to come home to and will readily devour.

 Rigatoni is named for the noodles typically used in this Italian dish.
-Rigatoni noodles are large, round, and have ridges that help to hold in all the saucy goodness.
+Rigatoni noodles are large, round, and have ridges that help to hold in all that saucy goodness.
 They are a larger hollow noodle too which makes it wonderful as will fill with the meaty sauce and cheese.
 Do not get it confused with ziti which is smaller and does not have ridges or penne which is cut on a diagonal.
 Baked Rigatoni makes a large amount, so come hungry!